Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Results

 Target encoding (computing the target-class mean per category on the full dataset, including test rows) produces d\(_z\) = +0.46 on the 1,208 datasets with categorical features (80\% prevalence, \(\Delta\)AUC = +0.021).

 This is mechanistically distinct from ordinal feature encoding (Exp F: d\(_z\) = +0.01), which assigns integer codes without using label information.
 Target encoding uses label information to construct the encoding: each category value becomes its conditional target probability estimated from the full data.
-The inflation is Class II, not Class I: it behaves like peeking at test labels, not like fitting a scaler.
+The classification of this experiment is a hybrid case: by \emph{causal mechanism} (fitting a statistic on full data and leaking encoder state into evaluation), the pathway is Class I (estimation leakage with a label-conditioned statistic); by \emph{behavioral magnitude}, the inflation matches Class II (the information content of a label-conditional statistic is much larger than a marginal feature statistic).
+I assign it to Class II for behavioral consistency, but flag this as a partial exception to the mechanism-first rule: the correct grammar-level remedy is Constraint 2 (fit transformations inside fold, not Constraint 1 (assess-once).
+A reader who would prefer a strict mechanism-only taxonomy should reclassify this experiment as a Class I-L (label-conditioned estimation) sub-type; the empirical results are unchanged either way.